willbicks/epigram/docs/config.md

 On Windows, the default configuration file locaiton is `.\config.yml`, while on Linux, the default locaiton is `/etc/epigram/config.yml`.
 On both platforms, the config file location can be overwritten by the `EP_CONFIG` environment variable.

+## Configuration 'Merging'

+Many configuratio parameters can be set from multiple sources.
+The following list outlines the order in which configuration parameters are merged.
+If a parameter is specified by multiple sources, the value from the last source (highest number) will be used.

+1. Default values
+2. Configuration file
+3. Environment variables

 ## Configuration parameters

 The following table outlines parameters which can be configured, as well as their corresponding environment variables (if applicable), and their default values.